pkjennings999/machine-learning-individual-competition/README.md

 [IndivComp.py](IndivComp.py) is the code that runs the prediction.
 I will talk about the contents of this later.

-All the tcd ml... files are the data provided by the competiton.
+All the tcd ml.. files are the data provided by the competiton.

 ## Methodology
 As per the comments in [IndivComp.py](IndivComp.py), the following is my methodology: